|SCIENTIFIC DISCIPLINARY SECTOR||L-LIN/10|

 This course provides an introduction to nineteenth century literature through an historical and cultural survey of the Romantic, the mid-Victorian and the late Victorian periods.
 Its main focus is on fiction and its transformations.

-For students who choose this course as a 6-credit option the syllabus does not include the Romantic period.
+For students who choose this course as a 6-credit option (second semester) the syllabus does not include the Romantic period.

 Students will read the following works in any unabridged edition of their choice: